4 Simple Tips: Your Estate Planning Checklist

 After the court appointment, the personal representative is required to give notice to all known creditors of the estate.
 This is followed by an inventory of the estate property, including real property, stocks, bonds, business interests, and other assets.
 The personal representative determines which creditor’s claims are legitimate.

-Once you’ve hired an experienced estate planning attorney, you can determine if a Last Will and Testament is enough or if you need to take that extra step of Living Trust planning.
+Once you’ve hired an experienced estate planning lawyer, you can determine if a Last Will and Testament is enough or if you need to take that extra step of Living Trust planning.
 Living Trusts can distribute assets similar to a will, can help avoid probate, address estate tax issues, and are helpful in certain family circumstances.

 2. Powers of Attorney